 Limited Clients.
 Proven Results.

-The Domestic Violence Defense Lawyers at Stiefvater Law have established themselves as the “go to” defense team for domestic violence charges in East Cleveland, Ohio.
+The Domestic Violence Lawyers at Stiefvater Law have established themselves as the “go to” defense team for domestic violence charges in East Cleveland, Ohio.
 By limiting the number of clients we serve, Stiefvater Law can dedicate the time and resources needed to successfully defend your East Cleveland domestic violence charge.

-Licensed to practice law in Ohio since 2003, Domestic Violence Defense Attorney Robert Stiefvater has a proven track record of successfully defending East Cleveland domestic violence cases.
+Licensed to practice law in Ohio since 2003, Domestic Violence Defense Lawyer Robert Stiefvater has a proven track record of successfully defending East Cleveland domestic violence cases.
 Call and speak with Robert about your case.
 Even if our Domestic Violence Defense Law Firm is not currently accepting new cases, Robert will discuss your case with you and give you a better understanding of the steps you need to take to protect yourself from a domestic violence conviction.

 Ohio law defines Domestic Violence as:

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.

 - No person shall recklessly cause serious physical harm to a family or household member.

 - No person, by threat of force, shall knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.

 A conviction of domestic violence in East Cleveland, or anywhere in Ohio, has serious penalties.
 Domestic violence can be a misdemeanor or a felony.
 A conviction for domestic violence cannot be expunged.
 Subsequent domestic violence convictions have increased penalties.
 Penalties range from misdemeanor sentences to felony sentences with mandatory prison time.
 For example, conviction of a:

 Fourth Degree Felony Domestic Violence